TEALSK12/introduction-to-computer-science/lab_26.md

 <br/>
 <br/>

 1. Modify your program so that the problem you identified in part 1.3 is fixed.
-Make your object do something appropriate when it hits the “ground.”
+Make your object do something appropriate when it hits the "ground."
 (Making sure the ground is a unique color and making use of that color will be helpful.)

 ## ...Must Come Down